Coronavirus (COVID-19) Preparedness Information Learn More

 Some people with HCM have no symptoms, and the disease doesn't affect their lives.
 In rare instances, though, people with hypertrophic cardiomyopathy can have sudden cardiac arrest during vigorous physical activity.

 This is often the determined cause of death when young athletes experience fatal cradiac events during practice or a sporting event.

 Fortunately, ultrasound technology detects HCM with a simple non-invasive 10-minute procedure.
-Providence Health's Claude W. Smith, MD School of Cardiovascular Technology offers this technology, known as the Gold Standard in screening for HCM, for a steep discount as a service to the community through regularly scheduled screening events.
-Participants do not need insurance or a doctor's referral to be screened at these events, though advance registration is required.
+Providence Health's Claude W. Smith, MD School of Cardiovascular Technology offers this technology, known as the Gold Standard in screening for HCM.
+Participants do not need insurance or a doctor's referral to be screened.

 Interested in learning more about our screenings?

 - Outpatient Rehabilitation

 - Palliative Care